Introduction: Why integrations are where retail tech programmes fail

 Integration as a team capability

-Argue for either a dedicated integration team or a named integration owner with cross-system authority.
-Cover what this role involves: setting standards, approving new integrations, managing the middleware layer, and coordinating incident response.
+The organisational answer is either a dedicated integration team or a named integration owner with cross-system authority.
+The integration owner is accountable for: setting integration standards (patterns, error handling, documentation requirements), approving new integration designs before build, maintaining the middleware layer, and coordinating incident response when failures span multiple systems.

 Documentation and integration contracts